eguzki/penyamanager/README.md

   * invoices are always applied to account.
 No need to verify.
   * items count substracted from stock
   * optionally can be printed
-* Member table reservation window
+* Reservations
+  * three types: tables, ovens and fireplaces
+  * members can only reserve one reservation type in a given date (date, lunch/dinner)
   * members can cancel
-  * members can only reserve one table in a given date (date, lunch/dinner)
-* Member oven reservation window
-  * members can cancel
-  * members can only reserve one oven in a given date (date, lunch/dinner)
-* Member fireplace reservation window
-  * members can cancel
+  * admin can block/unblock reservations.
+Make its own reservation.
-  * members can only reserve one fireplace in a given date (date, lunch/dinner)
 * Member deposit window
   * Deposits are applied to balance on creation.
 Admin has to verify.
   * Deposit ticket is printed